 (b) an election under section 21 is made by the alleged offender,

+the Registrar —

-the Registrar may make a licence suspension order in respect of the alleged offender.
+(c) may make a licence suspension order in respect of the alleged offender; and

+(d) in some circumstances, may issue an enforcement warrant in respect of the alleged offender.

-(4) The due date must not be earlier than 28 days after the date of issue of the notice of intention to suspend licences.
+(4) The due date must not be earlier than 28 days after the date of issue of the notice of intention to enforce.

-(5) A notice of intention to suspend licences must also —
+(5) A notice of intention to enforce must also —

-(a) state the date and time when the licence suspension order will have effect if it is made;
+(a) state the date and time when the licence suspension order will have effect if it is made; and